lukerj00/rekon-sentinel-ai-guard/project_map.md

     * `ScrollAnimatedSection.tsx` implements scroll-triggered animations for major sections of the homepage, enhancing visual engagement.
     * The `HeroSection` includes floating elements and pulse animations (`index.css`) to create a dynamic and security-themed visual experience.
 * **Client Showcase:** The `ClientsSection` displays client logos, industry information, investment details, and a testimonial to build trust and credibility.
-* **Call-to-Action (CTA):** Multiple sections, including the Hero and Footer, feature "Request Demo" or "Get Demo" buttons, indicating a primary conversion goal.
+* **Call-to-Action (CTA):** Multiple sections, including the Hero, Contact, and Footer, feature "Request Demo", "Send Message", or "Get Demo" buttons, indicating primary conversion goals.
 * **Information Display:**
     * The `ProblemSection` clearly outlines key challenges in security using icon-supported cards.
     * The `SolutionsSection` details the company's main offerings, "SecureEvent Pro" and "SecureFlight Pro," including their features and underlying AI technologies.
     * The `WhyAiRekonSection` emphasizes the company's competitive advantages and key statistics.
 * **Footer Navigation and Contact:** The footer provides essential links and contact information, along with legal disclaimers.
+* **Contact Form & Data Capture:** The `ContactSection` collects visitor details and saves them to Supabase, with real-time toast notifications on success or error.

-## 3. Database (Supabase)
+## 3. Data Layer (Supabase)

-The `README.md` file mentions **Supabase** as a project information source, specifically its project URL: `https://lovable.dev/projects/4a4f7355-406e-42de-9cdc-8a9bc0c678bf`.

-However, the provided repository files do **not** contain direct database schema definitions, API interaction code (e.g., Supabase client initialization or queries), or detailed table/column descriptions.
-Therefore, specific database functionalities or structures cannot be mapped from the current codebase.
-Any database interactions would likely occur server-side or through a separate API layer not present in these frontend files.
+The project integrates directly with **Supabase** for persisting contact-form submissions.

+* `src/integrations/supabase/client.ts`: Instantiates a typed Supabase client (`createClient`) with the project URL and public anonymous key.
+* `src/integrations/supabase/types.ts`: Generated TypeScript types mirroring the database schema.
+Currently defines the `contact_submissions` table with fields `id`, `name`, `email`, `company`, `message`, `inquiry_type`, and `created_at`.
+* `supabase/` – Infrastructure for local database management:
+  * `config.toml` – Supabase CLI configuration.
+  * `migrations/*.sql` – SQL migrations that create and evolve the `contact_submissions` table.

+The `ContactSection` component uses the Supabase client to insert new rows into `contact_submissions`, providing toast feedback to the user.
 ```